mix-tape/hipflask/readme.md

 ### Secrets

-Copy a new secrets.json from the example file, fill in the generic details and staging and production server details
+Copy a new secrets.json from the example file, fill in the github_token, generic details and staging and production server details

-`mv secrets.json.example secrets.json`
+`cp secrets.json.example secrets.json`

-### Starting the server

-In your project root:

-* Clone the main project into the `public` directory
-* Run `vagrant up`

 ### Installing dependencies